Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-<a name="delayed-create-host-response-from-request-to-new-administrator-1"></a>
+<a name="delayed-create-host-response-from-request-to-registrant-of-domain-name"></a>
-### Delayed create host response, from request to new administrator
+### Delayed create host response, from request to registrant of domain name

 If the creation of the host has resulting in a delayed operation, pending the designated nameserver administrator, the below example shows what a poll message for the final state of the operation would look like.